u34u43/google-capstone-project-cyclistic/README.md

 # How Does a Bike-Share Navigate Speedy Success?
 For this project, I will perform the real-world tasks of a junior data analyst for the marketing team at Cyclistic, a bike-share company in Chicago.

+The purpose of this analysis is to develop marketing strategies in order to increase the number of annual members using this Cyclistic program.
+To do this, it is necessary to better understand how casual riders differ from annual members, and why random participants buy a membership in this Cyclistic program.

 In this project, I have completed all phases of data analysis, which are: Ask, Prepare, Process, Analyze, Share and Act.
 The tools I used in this analysis: